sleeptoken/zettelkasten/Remote Thought/Caesar Cipher.md

 #### level 2-3

-run "[A-Z]" through the given encrypt function see how it affects the original alphabetical order, further use translate command to
+run "[A-Z]" through the given encrypt function see how it affects the original alphabetical order, further use the output as arg 1 in translate command to decode
 ### References

 [OverTheWire: Level Info: Krypton Level 1 → Level 2](https://overthewire.org/wargames/krypton/krypton1.html)